Sydney-Informatics-Hub/hello-nextflow/docs/session1/05_params.md

 !!!question "Exercise"

-    Update the workflow block with a default `greeting` parameter.
+    Update the workflow definition with a default `greeting` parameter.

     ???Solution